 To freeze your credit, you'll receive a unique PIN from each bureau, which you'll need to unfreeze your report later.
 It’s essential to place a freeze with all three major credit bureaus – Equifax, Experian, and TransUnion.
 Since September 21, 2018, federal law has eliminated fees for placing and removing credit freezes nationwide.

-Protect your Social Security number (SSN)
+Keep your Social Security number (SSN) safe

 Your SSN is a key piece of information that, if compromised, can lead to identity theft, such as fraudulent credit applications.
 Keeping it safe at home rather than in your wallet minimizes the risk of misuse if your card is lost or stolen.
 If your Social Security number is used by your health plan or other cards, request a different ID to keep your personal information safe.